 Rin:"And, if I can manage all that, I'd like our reunion to be on a rooftop somewhere... with a beautiful view."

 Dan Blackmore's Archer didn't get much of a break in his past life As Robin Hood, and usually resorted to sneak attacks and poison.
 Due to Dan's chivalry, he issues a Command Seal to make sure he waited until the Elimination Round to battle.
 They lose, but manage to comfort one another in content; Archer was able to fight a fair battle, like a 'proper hero,' for the first time, and Dan would see his dead wife again, whom he wanted to bring back through the Grail if he had won.

 When you have Gilgamesh as your Servant, he would make some threats of killing you at any time.
 But, as the story progress, there will be the time when the King of Heroes finally acknowledged you as his Master.

-Gilgamesh: (to the Protagonist) I told you before that this fight is yours, that I have not forgotten.
-Your enemy is my enemy, I shall lend you a hand , nameless master.
-From henceforth, I shall be your sword
+Gilgamesh: (to the Protagonist) I told you before that this fight is yours alone, but forget that.
+Your enemy is my enemy.
+I shall lend you a hand, nameless master.
+Henceforth, I shall be your sword!

 In the true ending route you avoid the fight with BB entirely by confessing your love to her.

 With Archer as your Servant in the CCC True Ending, even though it's tear-jerking as Archer can't come back to the Near Side with you, he reassured you that everythings going to be alright, because of you, he finally furfilled his childhood dream of being a Hero of Justice: Both you and Archer manage to save the world from the True Final Boss, Archer's given a chance to help those in need (You, the Protagonist), and finally save Sakura.
 He even says that he is now satisfied with everything they have archieve together to you in the very end and is quite touching and heartwarming considering Archer's dilemma.